vincentcommere/Courses-Udem/IFT 6132 - StrucPred&Opt/Project/README.md

 # Exploration with task losses for generative modeling

-we trained the same generator (a simple MLP with two hidden layers, of input size 2 and output of size 3) on the task of generating points belonging to a 2D surface manifold embedded in 3D using different task losses:
+we trained the same generator *(a simple MLP with two hidden layers, of input size 2 and output of size 3)* on the task of generating points belonging to a 2D surface manifold embedded in 3D using different task losses:

 * A **parametric adversarial divergence** approximating the Jensen Shannon Divergence (JSD) at convergence *(Vanilla GAN)*
 * The **Hausdorff distance**
 * The **Chamfer distance**
 * The **Nearest Neighbor Distance**
-* The **$L_2$ loss** with target corresponding to the Nearest Neighbor in latent space
+* The **L_2 loss** with target corresponding to the Nearest Neighbor in latent space
 * The **Sinkhorn divergence**

 We compare the results visualy by sampling a point cloud on each of these generator and comparing it to the true 3D model we tried to learn.